A view of a sink in a bathroom

 Applicants must arrange for their water supply to be sampled and tested in Accordance with European Union (Drinking Water) Regulations 2014.
 The test must be carried out by an Independent Water Quality Laboratory which is accredited to ISO 17025 for testing all parameters listed below.
 Water Samples must be taken on site by qualified personnel.

 Firstly, we'd need to understand the current composition of water.
 At the Water Treatment Centre, we undertake a consultative approach to water treatment.
-The first step would be to the get the water tested to understand the chemistry if water.
+The first step would be to the get the water tested to understand the chemistry of water.
 Based on the water test results, we can suggest a bespoke water treatment solution to solve your water problem.

 Your grant application may take anywhere from 1-2 months to process.